 Since our inception in April 2020, we have incurred significant operating losses.
 We expect to incur significant expenses and operating losses in the future as we advance the clinical development of our programs.
 In May 2021, we completed our IPO in which we sold 3,078,224 shares of our common stock, including the exercise by the underwriter of its option to purchase 78,224 additional shares of common stock, at a public offering price of \$7.00 per share.
 We received net proceeds from our IPO of approximately \$19,783,000, after deducting underwriter discounts and offering expenses paid by us.
-As of December 31, 2021, we had cash of approximately \$18,009,000.
+As of March 31, 2022, we had cash of approximately \$16,548,000.

-We expect our current cash resources will be sufficient to operate into the first calendar quarter of 2023.
 We anticipate that additional capital will be needed to commence and complete a Phase 3 study of our drug candidate ANEB-001.
 As and if necessary, we will seek to raise these additional funds through various potential sources, such as equity and debt financings or through corporate collaboration and license agreements.
 We can give no assurances that we will be able to secure such additional sources of funds to support our operations, or, if such funds are available to us, that such additional financing will be sufficient to meet our needs.